HigherOrderCO/Bend/docs/native-numbers.md

 #### Casting numbers

-We introduced a way to convert between the different number types, and using it is very easy, here's an example:
+There is a way to convert between the different number types, and using it is very easy, here's an example:

 ```py
 def main() -> _: